Circular Economy Model

 Establishment of takeback services, collaborating with recycling companies meeting internationally recognized electronic recycling standards to avoid wasting resources

-Application of Circular Economy: Product Carbon Footprint, Carbon Neutrality, and ASUS Carbon Partner Services
+Product Carbon Footprint, Carbon Neutrality, and ASUS Carbon Partner Service

 ASUS conducts Product Life Cycle Assessment (LCA) for all product designs in accordance with ISO 14040:2016 standards.
-The product life cycle encompasses the entire process from raw material extraction, manufacturing, use, to final disposal, every element of this cycle influences the product’s environmental impact index.
-To effectively reduce the impact index, ASUS utilizes ISO 14067:2018 Product Carbon Footprint verification to identify the carbon emission hotspots in the product life cycle, further improving product design, while formulating supply chain carbon reduction plans and objectives.
+The product lifecycle encompasses the entire process—from raw material extraction, manufacturing, use, to end-of-life disposal—and the elements that thread the lifecycle, such as materials, manufacturing, and supply chain operations, all influence the product’s environmental impact index.
+To effectively reduce the impact index, ASUS utilizes ISO 14067:2018 to verify the product carbon footprint and identify lifecycle carbon emission hotspots to further improve product design and formulate supply chain carbon reduction plans and objectives.

-In 2023, ASUS also launched ASUS Carbon Partner Services, where customers have the option to purchase high-quality carbon credits to offset the remaining carbon emissions of their products, thereby assisting customers in achieving ESG performance and carbon reduction goals.
+In 2023, ASUS launched ASUS Carbon Partner Services, where providing customers to purchase high-quality carbon credits to offset the remaining emissions of their products.
+This flexible service helps clients meet ESG performance goals and carbon reduction targets.
+In 2025, commercial customers purchasing ASUS business laptops can opt for ASUS Carbon Partner Service to support the achievement of their corporate decarbonization objectives.

 For detailed information on ASUS Carbon Partner Services, please refer to Products and Solutions.